GunnerUjjwol/withsecure-homework/README.md

 To validate that the preprocessor-service have been started up properly, run the following commands to ensure event data are published to the kinesis datastream, expect similar responses as in the examples below:

-Describe the stream.
-Obtain the shardId to be used in next command.
+1. Describe the stream.
+Note the shardId to be used in next command.

 ```console
 $ docker-compose exec localstack aws --endpoint-url=http://localhost:4566 kinesis describe-stream --stream-name events